 Another example deals with purchasing a new home build.
 If you don’t know exactly when the builder will complete your new home, but you want to know that your existing home is sold, you can work with an iBuyer to schedule the closing date of your existing home to correspond with the closing date of your new home.

-What are Concerns of Selling to an iBuyer
+What are the Concerns of Selling to an iBuyer